Why do we have different document types available?

 Learning Story

-Think of it as a way to paint a picture of a child’s progress, helping you and parents understand their growth over time.
+A Learning Story is where you get to dive deeper.
+It's a detailed narrative that tells the story of a child's experience, focusing on their learning and development.
+Think of it as a way to paint a picture of a child's progress, helping you and parents understand their growth over time.
+Learning stories include an assessment of the children's learning and follow-up learning plans.

 Daily Diary